 Many improvements over the original, interesting story, better graphics with better detail.

-Can be confusing, if you didn’t like Myst, you won’t like this sequel.
+Can be confusing, sometimes hard to spot switches and the like.
+If you didn’t like Myst, you won’t like this sequel.